jonnor/ESC-CNN-microcontroller/report/report.md

 In a practical deployment of on-sensor classification, it is still desirable to collect *some* data for evaluation of performance and further training.
-This could be sampled at random.
-But can an on-sensor implementation Active Learning[@ActiveLearningSonyc][@SemiSupervisedActiveLearning] make this process more efficient?
+This could be sampled at random, but an on-sensor implementation of Active Learning[@ActiveLearningSonyc][@SemiSupervisedActiveLearning] could be able to make this process more power efficient.

 <!--
 Normally such training and evaluation data is transferred as raw PCM audio,